Jefferson Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Jefferson Elementary School's student population of 569 students has stayed relatively flat over five school years.
+- Jefferson Elementary School's student population of 536 students has declined by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|